Jaanus Uudmäe

 Jaanus Uudmäe (born 24 December 1980) is an Estonian triple jumper and long jumper.
 His personal best in triple jump is 17.06m.

+Competing for the Arkansas Razorbacks track and field team, Uudmäe won the 2006 triple jump at the NCAA Division I Indoor Track and Field Championships with a mark of 16.57 m.

 His father Jaak Uudmäe is a gold medalist in triple jump at the 1980 Summer Olympics in Moscow.